jaimetur/PhotoMigrator/help/06-google-photos.md

    - `Client Secret` -> `GOOGLE_PHOTOS_CLIENT_SECRET_<N>`
 6. Generate a refresh token with OAuth authorization flow:
    - Request OAuth with `access_type=offline` and `prompt=consent`.
+   - Request the scopes you need:
+     - `https://www.googleapis.com/auth/photoslibrary.appendonly` — required to upload media items and create albums.
+     - `https://www.googleapis.com/auth/photoslibrary.readonly.appcreateddata` — required to list and download the media items and albums created by the app itself.
    - Authorize with the Google account you want to use in PhotoMigrator.
    - Exchange authorization code for tokens and copy `refresh_token`.
 7. Put all three values in `Config.ini` under `[Google Photos]`.